 When you transact online with a hot wallet, your keys are already online – so these phases can happen simultaneously.

 How Ledger’s Unique Ecosystem Keeps You Safe

 But when you use a Ledger device, the process is slightly different.
-Instead of happening simultaneously, Ledger splits the transaction into an “offline” part and an “online” part, and it does this using its two key components of our system, the Nano itself and the Ledger Live interface.
+Instead of happening simultaneously, Ledger splits the transaction into an “offline” part and an “online” part, and it does this using its two key components of our system, the Ledger device itself and the Ledger Live interface.
 Let’s examine how those create the safest environment for transacting in crypto.

 1) The Intent